SebChw/Actually-Robust-Training/README.md

 [Explore all available Steps](not-existing-link)

 ### Adding checks
-Additionally you can verify if step is passed.
-You can't move forward withouth passing previous steps.
+Ideally, each step should be accompanied by a set of _checks_.
+ART will not move to the next step without passing checks from previous steps.

 ```python
     from art.steps import CheckLossOnInit, Overfit, OverfitOneBatch